DLOVRIC2/designdive/README.md

 ### Getting Started

-Follow these steps to get VoiceUp up and running:
+Follow these steps to get VoiceUp up and running

 1. **Clone the repository**
    ```